superblizzard/searcher-v1/README.md

 2, download searcher.zip and unzip it.

-3, go the "searcher" directory and run "python3 wikipedia_searcher.py".
+3, go to the "searcher" directory and run "python3 wikipedia_searcher.py".